 As the grip of the coronavirus continues to tighten, local governments are at the forefront of efforts to implement ever-stricter regulations aimed at stopping the epidemic in its tracks.
 Just this week, for example, the Zhangwan District of Shiyan City in Hubei Province issued a notice on implementing “wartime management and control” of the entire district to begin at midnight on February 12 (see excerpts of HRIC translation below and full text here).
 These extreme measures include sealing off entrances and exits of all buildings and prohibiting residents to enter or exit all buildings.
-Except for official vehicles, no vehicles will be permitted on the road.
+Except for official vehicles, no vehicles will be allowed to enter or exit building areas.
 Residents’ basic necessities are to be supplied at intervals and prices determined by neighborhood committees.

 That very same day, CCTV broadcast a news item called “Life will continue, and construction will continue,” showing several residents taking walks in a park without masks on.

 The incongruence is striking.
 On the one hand, residents are imprisoned in their homes, and local government officials are implementing wartime restrictions—sealing doors, blocking roads, intercepting parcels, and imposing fines and punishments.
 On the other, central media paints a rosy picture of citizens enjoying leisurely walks and more generally of life continuing as though such massive disruptions were not taking place.